coaxsoft/passpartu/README.md

 ## Configuration

-You can configure Passpartu by creating `./config/initializers/passpartu.rb`.
+You can configure Passpartu in `./config/initializers/passpartu.rb`.

 #### Default configs are: